Program overview

 • Four academic levels

-• Eight months of co-op experience in the industry
+• Eight months of co-op work experience in the industry

 Featured Experiences

-The Manufacturing Engineering Technician program includes several unique features that enhance the learning experience:
+The Manufacturing Engineering Technician program offers several unique features that enhance the learning experience:

-• Co-op Opportunities: Students can participate in a co-op program that provides hands-on experience in the manufacturing industry.
+• Co-op Component: Students participate in a cooperative education program, gaining practical experience in the manufacturing field.

-• Cutting-edge Equipment: Training on advanced CNC and CAD/CAM machinery prepares students for modern manufacturing environments.
+• Hands-on Training: Students are trained on advanced CNC and CAD/CAM equipment, preparing them for modern manufacturing environments.

 Career Options

-Graduates of the Manufacturing Engineering Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Manufacturing Engineering Technician program can pursue a variety of career opportunities in Canada, including:

-• Manufacturing Technician: Responsible for designing, developing, and maintaining manufacturing equipment to minimize downtime.
+• Manufacturing Technician: Responsible for designing, developing, installing, and maintaining equipment to minimize production downtime.

-• Junior Programmer Analyst: Utilizes programming knowledge to create technology solutions that meet organizational needs.
+• Junior Programmer Analyst: Utilizes programming knowledge to design technology solutions that meet organizational needs.

-These roles highlight the diverse opportunities available to graduates, showcasing the program's effectiveness in preparing students for successful careers in the manufacturing industry.
+These roles highlight the diverse opportunities available to graduates, allowing them to contribute effectively to the manufacturing industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.